Krisseck/Lanparty-Portal/README.md

 rename public_html/.htaccess.default to public_html/.htaccess and edit if needed

-rename application/config/Binarybeast.php.default to application/config/Binarybeast.php and edit if needed rename application/config/config.php.default to application/config/config.php and edit if needed rename application/config/database.php.default to application/config/database.php and input your database credentials
+rename application/config/Binarybeast.php.default to application/config/Binarybeast.php and edit if needed rename application/config/lastfm.php.default to application/config/lastfm.php and edit if needed rename application/config/config.php.default to application/config/config.php and edit if needed rename application/config/database.php.default to application/config/database.php and input your database credentials